tmpim/KristWeb2/README.md

 **Copyright (c) 2020-2021 Drew Lemmy**

-This project is licensed under the GPL v3 license.
+This project is licensed under the AGPL v3 license.
 See LICENSE.txt for more.